ashkantaravati/vue/.github/CONTRIBUTING.md

 - **`flow`**: contains type declarations for [Flow](https://flowtype.org/).
 These declarations are loaded **globally** and you will see them used in type annotations in normal source code.

 - **`packages`**: contains `vue-server-renderer` and `vue-template-compiler`, which are distributed as separate NPM packages.
-They are automatically generated from the source code and always have the same version with the main `vue` package.
+They are automatically generated from the source code and always have the same version as the main `vue` package.

 - **`test`**: contains all tests.
 The unit tests are written with [Jasmine](http://jasmine.github.io/2.3/introduction.html) and run with [Karma](http://karma-runner.github.io/0.13/index.html).
 The e2e tests are written for and run with [Nightwatch.js](http://nightwatchjs.org/).